Do Not Require Default Constructors for Serializable Classes

 std::is_constructible (http://en.cppreference.com/w/cpp/types/is_constructible) to check whether the required constructor exists, making this an opt-in feature rather than an enforced idiomatic way of writing Charm++ code.

-#1 Updated by Phil Miller 20 days ago
+#1 Updated by Phil Miller almost 2 years ago

 - Assignee set to Phil Miller